NTAS 101 Intro Native American Studies

 NTAS 311 Native American Govt & Politic

 This course will see Native American government and politics in a milieu of intergovernmental relations, of community to community connections, or the lack of such relationships.
-Taking social justice as importantly about relationships, and doing so in respect of governing, I want this course to study how (or how not) federal, state, and municipal governments interact with Native American governments.
+Taking social justice as importantly about relationships, and doing so in respect of governing, this course will to study how (or how not) federal, state, and municipal governments interact with Native American governments.
 Spring, even years.

 NTAS 320 Native American Art & Perform